Coslate/Multimodal-Representation-Learning-and-Alignment-for-Vision-Language-Action-Systems/README.md

 This repository tracks an end-to-end research project that studies how **alignment choices for a 7B language backbone** affect downstream transfer to **grounded VLMs** and **vision-language-action (VLA) policies**.

+The core research comparison remains **CALVIN-centered** for grounded multimodal reasoning and long-horizon VLA evaluation.
+In parallel, the project now includes a complementary **Isaac Lab / Isaac Sim validation platform** for continuous-control Franka arm manipulation.
+The Isaac branch uses the same **7D action contract** as the main VLA roadmap and serves as an engineering validation path for image-plus-proprio observations, episode-safe rollout datasets, evaluation metrics, and rollout GIF artifacts.

 ![System Architecture](./assets/system_architecture.jpeg)

 ## Project Objective

 The core research question is:

-> Which alignment method produces a 7B language backbone that transfers best to grounded vision-language modeling and language-conditioned action prediction?
+> Which alignment method produces a 7B language backbone that transfers best to grounded vision-language modeling and language-conditioned action prediction across both the core CALVIN benchmark path and a complementary Isaac Lab validation path?

-The project is organized as a staged pipeline:
+The project is organized as a staged roadmap:

+1. Create baseline documentation, architecture, and evidence-retention artifacts.
-1. Build a planning-friendly aligned 7B language backbone.
+2. Build a planning-friendly aligned 7B language backbone.
-2. Compare SFT, DPO, PPO, GRPO, and FIPO as alignment methods.
+3. Compare SFT, DPO, PPO, GRPO, and FIPO as alignment methods.
-3. Attach a vision encoder and train a grounded VLM.
+4. Attach a vision encoder and train a grounded VLM.
-4. Extend the VLM into an action-aware model.
+5. Extend the VLM into an action-aware model.
-5. Fine-tune a VLA policy and compare transfer across alignment backbones.
+6. Fine-tune a CALVIN-centered VLA policy and compare transfer across alignment backbones.
+7. Add an Isaac Lab validation platform for shared 7D continuous-control manipulation.
+8. Package results, error taxonomy, and retained artifacts into a reusable research-memory bundle.

 ## System Overview